IAI Heron: Heron Mk2

 It was reported in May 2021 that Indian Army was negotiating with IAI to lease 4 units of Heron TP UAVs under the emergency procurement powers of the Armed Forces.
 The drones would be leased for three years and 2 of the drones would arrive by August.
 The advanced variants of the drone will have automatic taxi-takeoff and landing (ATOL) and SATCOM systems.
 However, after contract signing, it was corrected that the drones would not be leased but purchased and the variant is Heron Mk2.
 A total of 10 Heron Mk2 have been ordered including 4 units for Army and 6 units for the Air Force.

 Two of the UAVs were inducted by the Indian Army in November 2022 and deployed along the Line of Actual Control (LAC) at Leh, Ladakh.
 The rest of the 2 units were inducted in Northeast India by September-end the same year.

 In August 2023, Indian Air Force inducted 4 Heron Mk2.
 The drone squadron, nicknamed the "Wardens of the North", was deployed in the northern sector under the commissioning Commanding Officer Wing Commander Pankaj Rana.
 In November 2023, the Indian Air Force placed an order for two more Heron Mk2 UAVs in addition to the current four by using emergency procurement powers.

+Further orders for Mk2 were placed by all the three services of the Indian Armed Forces, including the Indian Navy, following Operation Sindoor.